Two flown to hospital after airborne car hits tree

 One person was treated and transported to Kaitaia in a moderate condition, St John confirmed.

-Another crash between a car and a motorcycle on Kaitaia-Awaroa Rd shortly after 12pm resulted in serious injuries to a motorcyclist.
+Another crash between a car and a motorcycle on Kaitaia-Awaroa Rd shortly after noon resulted in serious injuries to a motorcyclist.

 A police spokesperson said the motorcyclist had been overtaking two vehicles when one turned right and the motorcycle clipped the nose of the vehicle.